 What is the current practice policy regarding masks and other public health measures in response to COVID?

 The ability to observe your child’s body language and facial expressions is an essential component of any clinical encounter.
 Dr. Grcevich will discuss options for conducting appointments without masks or other interventions interfering with non-verbal communication during any public health emergency in a manner that complies with all applicable guidelines or advisories in the State of Ohio.

 Do you really make house calls and offer the option of doing evaluations and follow-up visits in my home?

 Absolutely!
-Dr. Grcevich provides services via telemedicine, in your home, at your child’s school or in a traditional office setting.
+Dr. Grcevich provides services via telemedicine, in your home or at your child’s school.
+The option of having your child seen in traditional office setting is no longer available, but may be offered again if a sufficient number of patients and families express a strong preference for office-based services.
 Charges for services are the same regardless of where they are delivered, except as set forth below.
 Dr. Grcevich may insist upon in-person encounters for clinical or regulatory reasons.

 What age range of patients does Dr. Grcevich see?

 Dr. Grcevich’s practice is limited to child and adolescent psychiatry.
 He may consider accepting new patients over the age of 18 on a case-by-case basis.

 When can my child come to the office or participate in a appointment via telemedicine without a parent being present?

 Since youth under the age of 18 require the consent of a parent to make changes in their medication regimen, parents are required to participate in all appointments until their child turns 18.

 For how long will Dr. Grcevich continue to follow patients?